eclipse-che/che-operator/README.md

 #### OpenShift

-When using self-signed certificates make sure you set `server.selfSignedCert` to true or create a secret called `self-signed-certificate` in a target namespace with ca.crt holding your OpenShift router crt body.
-When `server.selfSignedCert` the operator will create a test TLS route, GET it, extract certificate chain, convert to a secret `self-signed-certificate`, and Che/CRW server will automatically add it to Java trust store.
+TLS enabled and handled automatically by adding router certificate into trust store.

 #### K8S

-When enabling TLS, make sure you create a secret with crt and key, and let the Operator know about it in `k8s.tlsSecretName`
+TLS enabled by default.
+If secrets is missing, self-signed certificate will be generated.
+If it is needed to provide own certificate, just create a secret with `tls.crt` and `tls.key` keys in `data`(and `self-signed-certificate` secret in case of using one), and let the Operator know about the certificate for Che server in `k8s.tlsSecretName` field of Che custom resource (`che-tls` by default).

 ## How to Configure